 7. Hive

-What makes this game interesting is that there is no board to start with.
+This game is interesting because there is no board to start with.
 You have to plan and play the pieces strategically so that they can create the board.
-As you add your pieces, you aim to surround the other side’s queen bee.
+You aim to surround the other side’s queen bee as you add your pieces.
 At the same time, you also need to make sure that you protect yours.

-According to the manufacturer, this game is designed for players who are ages eight and above.
-Most customers agree that it is very suitable for seniors because it keeps the brain sharp.
-Your grandparents will surely enjoy this unique game.
+According to the manufacturer, this game is designed for players ages eight and above.
+Most customers agree it suits seniors because it keeps the brain sharp.

 Pros